Global context and cultural influence

 Individualism

-Individualism is the degree of interdependence society maintains among its members.
+Individualism is the degree of interdependence a society maintains among its members.
 Whilst both cultures are individualistic ones, the British score is one of the highest scores in the world.
 In Germany families with a close relationship between parents and their children are common.
 The loyalty is based on personal preferences as well as a strong sense for duty and responsibility.
 A prominent example for this can be found in long-term employment contracts.
 Germans follow a strong focus on a direct conversation, giving his or her counter part the chance to learn from mistakes.

 Individualism and privacy dominate the British culture, which is already taught in early ages.
 By this lesson children should find their unique purpose in life is and how they can contribute to society as an individual.
 A recent phenomenon is the rise of rampant consumerism and the rise of the „Me-culture“.